 Before you start trading you need to decide whether to be a one-man band, to create a partnership with other people or whether you want to form a limited company, which gives you certain protection.
+It can be difficult to decide which is best for you, especially if you have not been in business before – each of these alternatives. have their own advantages and disadvantages.
+Our business start-up lawyers can help you select the right structure for your particular situation.
 Our solicitors can help you with both company formation and drafting partnership agreements.

 Terms and conditions of business